lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 this is a tool, not a hypothetical artwork asking for attention. an expansion to the user

-all while minimally distracting from productive thought
+streaming the spirits should require minimal additional work

 **reader perspective:**
 - I want to efficiently meet the spirits where they differ from me
 - I intuitively determine places of interest.
 I look at the landscape of information, like any great painting presents it and it guides me
 - I easily visit and move between places of interests

-like a field where some parts newly grow, some are more complete easy to identify where to go
+like a field where it is easy to identify parts that are newly planted and parts that are more grown

 Why read?
 - Interesting topic